VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 so it is possible to restart process starting from failed range.

-It is recommended using the `month` step when migrating the data over multiple months, since the migration with `day` and `hour` steps may take longer time to complete because of additional overhead.
+It is recommended using the `month` step when migrating the data over multiple months, since the migration with `week`, `day` and `hour` steps may take longer time to complete because of additional overhead.

 Usage example:
 ```console